Meet the KidsVoice Staff

 I feel honored to be in the position I’ve been in for so long.
 I appreciate it.
 Doing something every day like you know the back of your hand is nice.
 I don’t know all, but I can try to get an answer to anything.
 Even now, there may be something that comes up that I’ve never encountered!

 What resonates with me is the quality of [KidsVoice’s] services.
 They can really help these kids.
 I think we’ve got it right in this office.

 The things that come across my desk really affect me.
 Some of the cases are complex and we don’t just go with the standard solutions.
-Other places, they probably wouldn’t get these services.
+Other places, the kids probably wouldn’t get these services.
 We’re just trying to help these kids and I really appreciate that.

 What was KidsVoice like in 1999?

 When I started, it was still Legal Aid for Children.
 We were in a very tiny office.
 It was across from a high school football field.
 The high school is an apartment building now.
 We had ten attorneys and two support staff for 5,000 clients.
 It’s fast-paced now, but you were literally hands-on everything then.
 Attorneys would deal with everything.
 We didn’t have social workers at the time.
 And we had lots of stuff.
 Lots of papers.
 Lots of files.
 We don’t have too many papers in the office now, but when we moved from South Side to downtown, we had a lot of stuff to move.

 When a case is assigned to KidsVoice by the Allegheny County juvenile court system, what is your role?